Towards a Perceptual Evaluation Framework for Lighting Estimation: Measuring the agreement between IQA metrics and perceptual data

 Note that this relation is symmetric, i.e., $\varphi_{b, a}=1-\varphi_{a, b}$ but we slightly abuse notation and write $\varphi_{a, b}$ for both cases.
 The proportion at which all $n$ observers select each stimulus is computed as the mean $\overline{\varphi}_{a, b} = \frac{1}{n} \sum_{i=1}^n \varphi^{(i)}_{a,b}$.
 We are interested in the comparisons where most of the observers selected $a$, so all values of $\overline{\varphi}_{a, b} < 0.5$ (i.e. when $b$ is the most selected) are set to $0$.
 The agreement score $\omega^{(i)}$ between observer $i$ and the mean choice of all observers $\overline{\varphi}_{a, b}$ is

 Finally, the \emph{expected observer agreement} $\overline{\omega} = \frac{1}{n} \sum_{i=1}^{n} \omega^{(i)}$ is the mean agreement over all observers.

 A hypothetical \emph{perfect observer} is defined as an observer who makes the exact same choices as the average observer.
 In this case, $\omega^{(i)} = 1$ and is the upper-bound score.
 Conversely, a \emph{random observer} is defined as an observer who would randomly select images.
 Since pairs of images are presented, its agreement score is $\omega^{(i)} = 0.5$.
-All data from individual observers with an agreement score $\omega^{(i)} < 0.5$ in at least one experiment (\num{5} individuals in our study) are removed since they are considered to have misunderstood the task.
-These observers data were also removed in the results of \cref{sec:results}.
+We removed all data from individual observers with an agreement score $\omega^{(i)} < 0.5$ in at least one experiment (\num{5} individuals in our study) since they likely have misunderstood the task.

 We also define the agreement score for each IQA metric.
 For this, we recompute \cref{eq:agreement_score} by replacing observer choices $\varphi$ with the ones made by metrics.
 Note that metrics choose the best image by selecting the image most (dis)similar to ground truth, even though observers do not always have access to it (e.g., task 2).